MicrosoftDocs/memdocs/sccm/core/clients/manage/collections/create-collections.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 Collections are groupings of users or devices.
-Use collections for tasks like application management, deploying compliance settings, or installing software updates.
+Use collections for tasks like managing applications, deploying compliance settings, or installing software updates.
 You can also use collections to manage groups of client settings or use them with role-based administration to specify the resources that an administrative user can access.
 Configuration Manager contains several built-in collections.
 For more information, see [Introduction to collections](/sccm/core/clients/manage/collections/introduction-to-collections).

 > [!NOTE]
 > A collection can contain users or devices, but not both.

 The information in this article can help you create collections in Configuration Manager.
-You can also import collections that were created at this or another Configuration Manager site.
+You can also import collections that were created at the current  Configuration Manager site or at another one.
 For more information about how to export and import collections, see [How to manage collections](/sccm/core/clients/manage/collections/manage-collections).

 ## Collection rules